muyun/dev.kbs/note.md

     + A hacker news for some industry

     + news aggregator or a community
-        - RSS feed from new posts
+        - RSS feed from new posts or papers
         - feedparser

     + write note